abdoulayediak/ifc2geojson/README.md

 # ifc2geojson - IFC to GeoJSON Converter

 This project provides tools to convert IFC (Industry Foundation Classes) models into GeoJSON format, suitable for GIS and web mapping applications.
 It includes a 3D-aware GeoJSON exporter and utilities for generating GeoPackage schema from GeoJSON.
+See the [`live demo`](https://citygeometrix.com/ifc2gis).

 ---